 The French have a saying, d’etre bien dans sa peau.
 Literally, it means “to feel right in one’s skin.”
 If you’re trying so hard to be like someone else, to run your home like someone else does, it probably won’t feel right.
 You may be able to keep it up for awhile.
 But, it will wear you out!

-Discuss with your husband the strengths and weaknesses of your home life.
+Consider your strengths and weaknesses .
 Where are you strong?
 What contributes to the success of that area?
 What might need some improvement?
 Choose one area for improvement to talk and pray about during the next month.
 Brainstorm solutions and make a list.
 Try different things out until you find the right situation for your family.

 - meal planning